 Overjoyed Guitar Solo

-The first video below is a cover of Overjoyed for solo guitar.
-Watch this to hear the entire song through before watching the tutorial.
-In that way you will can an overview before diving into the tutorial.
+The first video below is my play-through of a cover of Overjoyed for solo guitar.
+I re-edited this video adding notation and TAB that you can follow.

 Tutorial Part 1 of 2